 First-party data is the key to survival for publishers and brands going forward.
 With the third-party cookie on its way out the door, media channels must be able to collect, control, and categorize their own user data.
 Otherwise, Facebook and Google will beat them to it.

-The good news is that email is a treasure trove of first-party data.
+The good news is that email marketing builds a treasure trove of first-party data.
 By having email addresses at their fingertips, advertisers can more effectively and accurately identify users, create segmented audiences, and target consumers with personalized ad experiences — directly in their inboxes, where they’re already spending a lot of time and attention.
+Harness this first-pay data to build captivating future campaigns that are not only on-brand, but also targeted to the wishes and behaviors of your email subscribers.

-Ready to start driving revenue and building customer relationships by placing ads in emails?
+Ready to start prioritizing your email marketing campaigns to drive revenue and build customer relationships by placing ads in emails?
 Get in touch with Jeeng today.